 The Times-News is going to push forward.
 My friends there are working as hard as they can despite ridiculously early deadlines and absurd production demands.
 The new publisher is my friend Todd Benz.
 Todd is among the best circulation directors I’ve ever known.
 The past couple of years he has worked as general manager at the Asheboro Courier-Tribune.
 He will be the publisher of that paper, too along with Lexington and Burlington.
 Todd will do his best to keep the lights on.
 Todd will be based in Burlington but will spend only part of his time here.

 Scott Jenkins is the new editor, coming from the Lexington Dispatch and will oversee both newsrooms from a base in Burlington.
 It’s a demanding challenge to be the editor at two newspapers that have so little in common beyond location along an interstate highway.
 I haven’t met Scott but mutual friends tell me he’s a good guy, solid newspaper editor and dedicated.
 I look forward to meeting him.
+Update: Scott Jenkins already left to work for a newspaper in Tennessee that Paul Mauney now works for.
+To my knowledge he has not been replaced.

 But I don’t envy him one bit.
 And I worry about the future of community news here and elsewhere.
 People need that information whether they know it or not.
 According to a recent study by the University of North Carolina, around 1,300 communities nationwide have lost all news coverage.
 Some of those were once served by GateHouse entities.
 You can read about these news deserts here.